Vukodlok/Personal_Projects/README.md

 ## Random Simpson's Quote Generator
 Create a web app that fetches a random quote from the show The Simpsons.
 Use html, css, and javascript within the React framework to create a button that change the screen colors and fetches the quote from an API to display.
 This was made as part of freeCodeCamp's Fron End Development Libraries course.

+## Markdown Previewer
+Create a web app that previews markdown provided by the user.
+Use html, css, and javascript within the React framework to create an input and output box that uses the marked API to display markdown.
+This was made as part of freeCodeCamp's Front End Development Libraries course.